MicrosoftDocs/mesh-docs/mesh/Resources/immersive-spaces-release-notes.md

 * When clicking the Immersive view in Teams, the user isn't able to get into the immersive space, and gets an error instead.
 (29271)

-* In the new Teams client, when the presenter changed shared content, an error dialog pops up and displays: "Can't display content".
+* In the new Teams client, when the presenter changes shared content, an error dialog pops up and displays: "Can't display content".
 (22587)

-* In the new Teams client, going from immersive view back to the Teams gallery, and then go back to immersive space for the second time will crash Teams.
+* In the new Teams client, going from immersive view back to the Teams gallery and then back to immersive space for the second time will crash Teams.
 (22854)

 * When pressing the right mouse button inside the viewport and releasing it outside the viewport, whichever keyboard button pressed at the time of release will continue to trigger as soon as the user re-enters the immersive space.
-Consequently, the user may walk or rotate (possibly other things) even when it's unintended.
+As a result, the user might walk or rotate (and possibly do other things) even when it's unintended.
 To resolve the issue, the user needs to trigger the same button again.
 (27944)

 ## Version 5.2314.0